.300 AAC Blackout: United States

 In May 2022, United States Special Operations Command selected SIG Sauer to deliver its MCX Rattler personal defense weapon, which can be chambered in both 5.56 NATO and .300 Blackout.
 With a barrel length of 5.5 in, the .300 Blackout allows the Rattler to fire a powerful round while being compact.

 Germany

 The H&K 437 semi-automatic-only version will become the standard medium range weapon for the state police of Schleswig-Holstein (i.e., one as backup in every patrol car), replacing both the old MP5 and about 200 SIG MCX that have to be replaced due to technical issues.
 A total of 1,700 rifles will be procured between 2024 and 2026.

 In February 2024, the procurement order for about a thousand H&K 437 rifles for the German Army's Special Forces KSK was issued.
 The rifle ("Sonderwaffe schallgedämpft Spezialkräfte" = "special weapon, silenced, special forces") will be known in Bundeswehr service as G39.

+Taiwan

+Since 2023, the Coast Guard Administration Special Task Force (CGA.STF) of Taiwan has allocated budgetary resources to procure eight categories of tactical equipment, aimed at enhancing its counter-terrorism and close-quarters battle (CQB) capabilities.
+The procurement includes sniper rifles, handheld thermal imaging laser rangefinders, handgun suppressors, and submachine guns.
+A specific budget of NT$7.7 million was designated for the acquisition of 70 new compact weapon systems; during the evaluation process, the unit assessed both traditional 9mm submachine guns and short-barreled rifles chambered for the 7.62×35mm (.300 AAC Blackout) cartridge.
+The SIG Sauer MCX Rattler LT was ultimately selected and incorporated into the procurement list to meet the unit's operational requirements.